emcon33/inference-aro-frontend/README.md

 # inference-aro-frontend
-# This adds a Gradio Frontend to the project prior project
+# This adds a Gradio Frontend to the project on Azure
 Upload in your images to see the predictions made by the model in a web interface.
 Mod by Andrew Grimes and Jim Garrett of Red Hat